El-Mohr/RREF/README.md

 # RREF
-Reduced Row Echelon Form on matrices
+Reduced Row Echelon Form on matrices using Matlab for Linear Algebra course assignement

+The function takes any matrix of any size and returns its reduced row echelon form